yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

       *** NOTE: DO NOT select to use a date range if no Inc/Exp categories are selected.
 It will automatically revert back to All dates at a later point when it validates the settings.

-- Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)

-- Maths using another row: If set, you can retrieve the result from another row and then apply maths to the result of the current row..
-E.g. take this row and divide it by the result from row x and treat the result as a percent.
+- Maths using another row: If set, you can retrieve the result from another row(x) and then apply maths to the result of the current row..
+E.g. take this row and divide it by the result from row(x) and treat the result as a percent.
 For example, this could calculate the value of investments as a percentage of total networth...
                            UORs can be chained together.
 E.G. row 3 can use row 2 and row 2 can use row 1

+- Final maths calculation: If set, then you can apply maths to the row's final calculation as the very last step.
+                           E.g. take this row, divide it by operand(x),  and treat the result as a percentage.
+                           For example, calculate the estimated tax payable as a percentage of dividend income YTD..
+                           ... by multiplying the calculated row * 0.2 (20%), and returning a percentage.

+                           WARNING: 'Format as %' could conflict with the same setting in 'Maths using another row'...
+                                    ... i.e. if either request %, then you will always get a percent!

 - Hide row when options: Never, Always(Disable), balance = X, balance >= X, balance <= X. DEFAULT FOR X is ZERO
     >> 'Always(Disable)' is ignored in use other row calculations that require this row!